 The Funding & Philanthropy Action Team meets monthly on the 4th Tuesday from 12-1:00 pm.
 For more information please contact Sharon Berman at email@example.com.
 Meeting notes are not available to the public.

 Get involved!
-If you would like to help strengthen local food systems and food security by joining the Food, Hunger, Water, Ag Policy Workgroup, please join us at your convenience.
+If you would like to help strengthen local food systems and food security in New Mexico by joining the Food, Hunger, Water, Ag Policy Workgroup, please join us at your convenience.